.jpg)

 The pop-up store, a test & learn tool

-How do you run a successful pop-up store?
+How to succeed in a pop-up store?

 Define your objective to invest in the right levers

-- Engaging customers to build long-term relationships
+- Engaging your customers to perpetuate the relationship

 Objective of understanding and acquiring a new target